 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-Best garden hoses and hose guns
+Best garden hoses and hose guns, tried and tested

 We put garden hoses, an expandable hose and hose guns to the test to see which is easiest to use and most durable